-In this article, we highlight two pressing development dilemmas in education: the increasing number of secondary schools and Grade 12 students in the last 5 years to 2019.
-We also ask whether the growth in the number of schools and students is sustainable?
+In this article, we highlight two pressing development dilemmas in education: the increasing number of secondary schools and Grade 12 students in the last 5 years.
+Do we also ask whether the growth in the number of schools and students is sustainable?

-Highlights of Grade 12 Online Results and Selections
+Highlights of Grade 12 Exam Results and Selections

 Firstly, it would be beneficial to know some background information about Grade 12 online selections and online results.